byzhang/claire-netty/Installation Guide.md

 # Installation Guide

-claire-nettyis a collection of utility for build modern c++ network application.
+claire-netty is a collection of utility for build modern c++ network application.

 It is designed for used in x86-64 Linux.
 Beacause claire-nettyuse some new kernel api(timerfd, eventfd...), kernel version require at least more than 2.6.32.